CFTime.jl

 into the date time type T

-using the same values for year, month, day, minute, second and millisecond.
+using the same values for year, month, day, minute, second, ... attosecond.
 The conversion might fail if a particular date does not exist in the target calendar.

 Arithmetic